 University IT Priorities are identified annually by the CIO in consultation with university executive leadership and university IT governance.
 Once identified, these priorities are referenced in the U-M Business and Finance Strategic Framework.

-Monthly scorecards tracking progress on University IT priorities, as well as the CIO/ITS unit goals, are posted on this web page.
+Monthly scorecards tracking progress on University IT Priorities—as well as the CIO/ITS unit goals—are posted on this page.
 Two scorecards are created: the Executive Scorecard provides high level information intended to provide University leadership with a brief status summary that can be understood at a glance.
 The IT Management Scorecard provides more detailed information about the same projects and is intended to provide operational leadership with insight into project status and health.

 MiWorkspace: MiWorkspace is a new service that supports a suite of desktop services we all use everyday, including printing, network connectivity, storage, security, software, and also desktop support.
-This effort is part of a multi-year roll-out that begins with central administrative units, then rolls out to academic units across campus.
+This effort is part of a multi-year roll-out that began with central administrative units, and will be rolling out to academic units during FY14.

-Teaching and Learning Technology Pilots: The goal of this initiative is to support innovation in teaching and learning by making experimental deployments of academic technology available to the scholarly community.
+Teaching and Learning Technologies: The goal of this initiative is to support innovation in teaching and learning by making experimental deployments of academic technology available to the scholarly community.
 In addition to gaining hands-on experience, we will develop criteria and methodologies for evaluating how well these capabilities support new pedagogical approaches.
-Minimally we will pilot at least three new tools.
+Specific deliverables will be developed jointly with Knowledge and Teaching & Learning domain leadership.

 In addition to the University IT Priorities, each year the CIO also identifies specific priorities for Information and Technology Services (ITS), one of the University's IT shared-service providers that reports directly to the CIO.
-The following initiatives are the CIO/ITS unit goals for Fiscal Year 2013 (July 2012–June 2013):
+The following initiatives are the CIO/ITS unit goals for Fiscal Year 2014 (July 2013–June 2014):